ScottLogic/blog/_posts/2024-08-05-lessons-on-data-quality.md

 To get an indication of classification, we also plotted our results on a [ROC Curve](<https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc#:~:text=An%20ROC%20curve%20(receiver%20operating,False%20Positive%20Rate)>), which shows the classification performance across all thresholds.
 The AUC (Area Under the Curve) value is then calculated, which is a single value representing the performance across all thresholds.

+The ideal ROC curve would be positioned towards the top left-hand corner of the chart, rising vertically from the origin (0,0) to the top-left corner (0,1) and then running horizontally to the top-right corner (1,1).
+This shape indicates that the classifier is perfect in distinguishing between the two classes, achieving an AUC value of 1.

 The above ROC Curve shows the same findings, with a clear split in classification accuracy when we compare token lengths above and below 300 tokens.
-This, coupled with the fact that performance was worse than random chance for input lengths of 25 tokens, suggested that to for Binoculars to reliably classify code as human or AI-written, there may be minimum input token length requirement.
+This, coupled with the fact that performance was worse than random chance for input lengths of 25 tokens, suggested that for Binoculars to reliably classify code as human or AI-written, there may be a minimum input token length requirement.

 #### Models Used to Calculate Binoculars Scores

 Here, we investigated the effect that the model used to calculate Binoculars score has on classification accuracy and the time taken to calculate the scores.
-Specifically, we wanted to see if the size of the model impacted performance.
+Specifically, we wanted to see if the size of the model, i.e. the number of parameters, impacted performance.
+Although a larger number of parameters allows a model to identify more intricate patterns in the data, it does not necessarily result in better classification performance.
+Larger models come with an increased ability to remember the specific data that they were trained on.
+Because the models we were using had been trained on open-sourced code, we hypothesised that some of the code in our dataset may have also been in the training data.
+Therefore, although this code was human-written, it would be less surprising to the LLM, hence lowering the Binoculars score and decreasing classification accuracy.

-To investigate this, we tested 3 models , namely [IBM Granite 3B](https://huggingface.co/ibm-granite/granite-3b-code-base), [DeepSeek Coder 1.3B](https://huggingface.co/deepseek-ai/deepseek-coder-1.3b-base) and [CodeLlama 7B](https://huggingface.co/codellama/CodeLlama-7b-hf) using datasets containing Python and JavaScript code.
+Previously, we had used CodeLlama7B for calculating Binoculars scores, but hypothesised that using smaller models might improve performance.
+To investigate this, we tested 3 different sized models, namely [DeepSeek Coder 1.3B](https://huggingface.co/deepseek-ai/deepseek-coder-1.3b-base), [IBM Granite 3B](https://huggingface.co/ibm-granite/granite-3b-code-base) and [CodeLlama 7B](https://huggingface.co/codellama/CodeLlama-7b-hf) using datasets containing Python and JavaScript code.

 ![jpg]({{ site.github.url }}/alaws/assets/data-quality/binoculars_score_model_box_plot_old.png)
-_Box plots showing the distribution Binoculars scores calculated using each model_
+_Box plots showing the distribution of Binoculars scores calculated using each model_

 ![jpg]({{ site.github.url }}/alaws/assets/data-quality/binoculars_score_model_roc_curve_old.png)
 _ROC Curve showing classification performance using various thresholds, for each model used to calculate Binoculars score_